-Costamare Inc. COMMON STOCK
+Costamare Inc.

 Costamare Inc. is offering shares of its common stock.
-Prior to this offering no public market existed for our shares.
+This is our initial public offering and no public market currently exists for our shares.
+We anticipate that the initial public offering price will be between \$15.00 and \$17.00 per share.